Rezar/GymMate/GymNet/Ruizhi Ou (Melody)/Readme.md

    - Correct the abnormal changes in angles (usually due to inaccurate pose estimation).
 5. Define and classify fitness poses
 6. Output the text description

+**About files**

+All the actively used files are in folder `main_202310`.
+The other folders are for history record only.